Young Miko: Career

-In 2018, she started rapping her lyrics to beats she downloaded from YouTube.
-Young Miko uploaded these initial songs to SoundCloud under the name Young Miko.
+Ramírez de Arellano started rapping her lyrics in 2018 to beats she downloaded from YouTube.
+She uploaded these initial songs to SoundCloud under the name Young Miko.
 Her first song was "Quiero".
-Meanwhile, she worked as a tattoo artist for 4 years to pay bills and music studio costs.
+Meanwhile, she worked as a tattoo artist for 5 years to pay bills and music studio costs.
 She posted her work to Instagram, under the handle @samuraimiko.

-In 2022, Young Miko released her debut EP, Trap Kitty, featuring Latin trap tracks.
+In 2022, Young Miko released her debut extended play, Trap Kitty, featuring Latin trap tracks.
 She incorporates her identity and interests into her music including anime, urban music, and The Powerpuff Girls.

-On April 18, 2023, it was announced that her record label, The Wave Music Group, had signed a long-term distribution agreement with Capitol Music Group (CMG) to support her upcoming release.
+It was later announced that her record label, The Wave Music Group, had signed a long-term distribution agreement with Capitol Music Group (CMG) to support her upcoming release.

-On July 27, 2023, her reggaeton song "Classy 101", a collaboration with Colombian artist Feid reached number 99 on the Billboard Hot 100, marking her first appearance on the chart.

-In 2023, Young Miko opened for Karol G on her Mañana Será Bonito Tour on some dates of the U.S. leg.
-She also joined her onstage perform "Dispo".

-On October 13, 2023, she featured on Puerto Rican rapper Bad Bunny's album Nadie Sabe Lo Que Va a Pasar Mañana, with the song "Fina".
+In 2023, Young Miko's reggaeton song "Classy 101", a collaboration with Colombian artist Feid, reached number 99 on the Billboard Hot 100, marking her first appearance on the chart.
+Young Miko opened for Karol G on her Mañana Será Bonito Tour on some dates of the U.S. leg.
+She also joined her onstage to perform "Dispo".
+She was featured on the album of Puerto Rican rapper Bad Bunny, Nadie Sabe Lo Que Va a Pasar Mañana, with the song "Fina".
 The song peaked at number 14 on the Billboard Hot 100, marking her second entry on the chart.

-On Friday, April 12 and 19, 2024, Young Miko performed at Coachella.
-Accompanied with a band, she delivered some of her most popular titles, including the "Chulo" remix and her Bizarrap session, "Young Miko: Bzrp Music Sessions, Vol. 58".

-On April 24, 2024, Young Miko released her debut album, Att..
+Young Miko performed at Coachella in 2024.
+Accompanied by a band, she delivered some of her most popular titles, including the "Chulo" remix and her Bizarrap session, "Young Miko: Bzrp Music Sessions, Vol. 58".
+On April 24, Young Miko released her debut album, Att..
 The title is shorthand for “atentamente,” which means “sincerely” in Spanish.
 It features collaborations with Dei V, Feid, Jowell & Randy, Elena Rose and Villano Antillano.
 The album peaked at number 9 on the Billboard Top Latin Albums and number 129 on the Billboard 200.